Costco Chicken Flautas (Organic) + Extra Crispy Recipe!

 Huge discounts when the chicken flautas are on sale!

-There doesn’t appear to be many refrigerated flauta products out there on the market, and from a quick search I didn’t find anything comparable.
+There don’t appear to be many refrigerated flauta products on the market, and I didn’t find anything comparable from a quick search.

 Costco Flautas vs Taquitos Price

 Costco does sell frozen taquitos though and those go for $11.99.
 The package of frozen taquitos are sold in a 30 pack and each taquito breaks down to $0.40.
 Per ounce this is also $0.24.

 Costco’s taquitos and their flautas each go for the same price per ounce when on sale, and to me, the better deal is the organic flautas that are minimally processed.

 Chicken and Cheese Flauta Review